Socially Distanced Outdoor Events

 Working with you, we will customize your experience by selecting the activities that would be most appropriate for your team.
 Locations for your Corporate Wilderness Experience will have creature comforts such as bathrooms and seating areas.

-The Indoor/Outdoor Adventure
+The Indoor/Outdoor Adventure (currently not available)

 For the team that would enjoy spending some part of the day outside in a park-like setting, while still having nice bathrooms and air conditioned conference rooms, this would be the perfect experience.